rexledesma/rexledesma.github.io/_posts/2020-12-31-an-anthology-of-recommendations.md

 compile some of my reads, animated media, and soundtracks that prompted these thoughts in the first place.

-Lots of these pieces served as my escapes from the world this year.
+Lots of these pieces served as my escapes from the world.
 Within these escapes, I found a love for postmodern literature[^2] and critical theory.
 Without any delay, here are my favorites from this year.